 - Ramps (up to 5 in the flat and/or in the main entrance)

 The extent of coverage is dependent on the type of flat, with smaller flats having more coverage (up to 95%) and vice versa.

 For the estimated coverage and costs, you may wish to view the EASE page here.

 The CHAS is a financial aid for lower to middle-income households, and all pioneers.
 It enables eligible persons to receive subsidies for medical and dental care at participating medical and dental clinics near their home.

-Singaporeans who are eligible will receive either a blue or orange health assist card which has to be presented to qualify for the subsidised dental or medical rates.
+Singaporeans who are eligible will receive either a blue, green or orange health assist card.
+Additionally, CHAS has distributed new cards to seniors of certain age with a Pioneer Generation (PG) and Merdeka Generation (MG) card.
+Cardholders must present their card to at the clinic to qualify for the subsidised dental or medical rates.